 There can be several causes of urine backup.
 There may be a blockage in the urinary tract that does not let urine flow normally.
 Urine may flow the wrong way (reflux) back up to the kidneys.
 Or urine may drain too slowly down from the kidneys.
-These problems can lead to a swollen kidney and may cause permanent damage to the kidney in the long term.
+These problems can lead to a swollen kidney and may cause lifelong (permanent) damage to the kidney.
 Tests can be done to find the cause of your child's condition.
 The healthcare provider will tell you more.
-Uncommonly, the blockage may be within the kidney itself.
+In rare cases, the blockage may be in the kidney itself.

 How is hydronephrosis diagnosed?

 A swollen kidney may be seen on ultrasounds done during pregnancy.
 Once the baby is born, he or she may have a test to confirm hydronephrosis.
-This test is called a renal (kidney) ultrasound.
+This test is called a kidney (renal) ultrasound.
 Urine that does not flow normally can lead to a urinary tract infection (UTI).
 A renal ultrasound test may be done if a baby or child has a UTI.